wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In all cases, the originally received message is destroyed, meaning that initialization message's lifetime, similar to those of the regular messages, is also only one hop.

+The event processing on `linkDown_` is similar, but messages of non-`NULLCMD` commands will not be forwarded up, because otherwise, it would cause an infinite loop as the up links also forward them back. `Endpoint` type messages will be forwarded still, but the destination is not set to the next hop neighbor, but remains the same as in the original one.

 ### Cache Operations